Grapycal/Grapycal/backend/docs/source/getting_started/extensions.rst

 Edit the Extension
 ------------------

-Grapycal supports hot reloading of extensions.
-This means that you can edit the extension code and see the changes in the workspace without having to restart the server.
+Grapycal supports hot reloading of extensions i.e. you can edit the extension code and see the changes in the workspace without having to restart the server.

 1. Edit the `__init__.py` and add some logic to the `edge_activated` method: